stepolan/mytools/STYLEGUIDE.md

   # It prompts the user for the directory containing the text files,
   # reads each file, and writes their contents into an output file.
   ```

+## 12. **PEP 8 Compliance**

+All code should comply with the PEP 8 style guide.
+Key points include:

+- **Indentation**: Use 4 spaces per indentation level.
+- **Line Length**: Limit all lines to a maximum of 79 characters.
+- **Blank Lines**: Use blank lines to separate top-level function and class definitions.
+- **Imports**:
+  - Imports should usually be on separate lines.
+  - Group imports in the following order: standard library imports, related third-party imports, local application/library-specific imports.
+  - Use absolute imports when possible.
+- **String Quotes**: In general, use single quotes for short strings and double quotes for longer strings or when a string contains a single quote.
+- **Whitespace in Expressions and Statements**:
+  - Avoid extraneous whitespace in the following situations: immediately inside parentheses, brackets or braces; immediately before a comma, semicolon, or colon; immediately before the open parenthesis that starts the argument list of a function call.
+  - Use a single space around binary operators and after a comma.
+- **Naming Conventions**:
+  - Use `CamelCase` for class names.
+  - Use `lower_case_with_underscores` for functions and variable names.
+  - Use `UPPER_CASE_WITH_UNDERSCORES` for constants.